fbpx

 RSC Mission Statement.

+To build High Expectations we need to set goals and receive feedback.
 Studies on goal-setting and self-regulation have demonstrated that individuals who set specific, achievable goals and consistently work towards them are more likely to experience success and personal growth.
 By taking intentional and consistent actions towards a desired outcome, individuals can shape their habits, skills, and ultimately their identities and future trajectories.

 Every RSC student has an individual dashboard that gives them high quality and timely feedback on 6 learning behaviours that we believe are critical for their success: Attendance, Being on time to each class, Submitting Learning Tasks, Being ‘Ready to Learn’, Being ‘Focussed on Learning’, and Being a ‘Respectful Community Member’.